Determining subtree movement distance and consensus between cell trees: Introduction

-Along with the use of phylogenetic trees for species and virus evolution \cite{gorbalenya2017phylogeny}, they have come to play an important role in tumour evolution.
-As cancers progress the tumour cells accumulate complex and diverse genomic aberrations, which may then allow the tumour to further proliferate and evolve.
-Sequencing tumours at the level of individual cells can provide high-resolution reconstruction of the evolutionary histories of cancers \cite{kuipers2017advances}.
-Across cohorts of patients \cite{morita2020clonal}, common evolutionary patterns can be learned to start to model and predict future evolution \cite{luo2023joint}.
+Phylogenetic trees are widely used to study species and virus evolution~\cite{gorbalenya2017phylogeny}, and single-cell sequencing inference has come to play an important role in tumor evolution.
+As cancers progress, the tumor cells accumulate complex and diverse genomic aberrations, which may then allow the tumor to further proliferate and evolve.
+Sequencing tumors at the level of individual cells can provide a high-resolution reconstruction of the evolutionary histories of cancers~\cite{kuipers2017advances}.
+Across cohorts of patients \cite{morita2020clonal}, common evolutionary patterns can be learned and used to model and predict future evolution~\cite{luo2023joint}.

-Unlike classical phylogenetics, which infers lineage trees \cite{gorbalenya2017phylogeny}, a major focus in computational oncology has been in reconstructing the mutation event trees, where the nodes are the genomic aberrations themselves, rather than the cells of the tumour \cite{kuipers2017advances}.
+Unlike classical phylogenetics, which infers lineage trees \cite{gorbalenya2017phylogeny}, a major focus in computational oncology has been reconstructing the mutation event trees, where the nodes are the genomic aberrations themselves, rather than the cells of the tumor~\cite{kuipers2017advances}.
 This representation may be advantageous from a computational perspective, depending on the sequencing technology employed and the number of mutations and cells.
-Moreover, the event tree directly represents the set of genotypes present in different clones of a tumour, along with ancestral states, and so directly describes the sets of cell populations that may develop resistance to treatment and lead to relapse \cite{mcgranahan2015biological}.
+Moreover, the event tree directly represents the set of genotypes present in different clones of a tumor, along with ancestral states, and thus directly describes the sets of cell populations that may develop resistance to treatment and lead to relapse~\cite{mcgranahan2015biological}.

-A tumour typically arises from a single founder cell whose distinct set of genetic (and epigenetic) lesions gives it a growth advantage over the surrounding cells and helps it to evade the patient’s immune response.
-As consequence, the clone is able to expand even further and develops subclones with additional somatic mutations~\cite{nik2012life}.
+A tumor typically arises from a single founder cell whose distinct set of genetic (and epigenetic) lesions gives it a growth advantage over the surrounding cells and helps it evade the patient’s immune response.
+As a consequence, the clone is able to expand even further and develops subclones with additional somatic mutations~\cite{nik2012life}.
 It is believed that the high genetic diversity generated by this process is a major cause of relapse after cancer treatment.
-The explanation is that drug therapy often targets the dominant subclone and this allows the expansion of a suppressed subclone~\cite{gillies2012evolutionary}.
+This is because drug therapy often targets the dominant subclone, allowing the expansion of a suppressed subclone~\cite{gillies2012evolutionary}.